Yemi Mobolade

-Blessing Adeyemi Mobolade (born February 12, 1979) is a Nigerian-American businessman and politician.
+Blessing Adeyemi Mobolade (born February 12, 1979) is an American businessman and politician.
 He is the 42nd mayor of Colorado Springs, Colorado, being sworn in on June 6, 2023.

 Early life and career

 Yemi Mobolade was born and raised in Lagos, Nigeria.
 Mobolade's father worked in finance for ExxonMobil while his mother was a high school teacher.
 He has an older brother and two younger sisters.
 His parents converted to Christianity as young adults, and pursued education that would lead them to their current careers.
 Religion is a big factor in Mobolade and his family's lives.
-His name, Blessing Adeyemi, means "the crown fits me."
+His name, Adeyemi, means "the crown fits me."
 His parents adopted a co-vocational approach to their lifestyle to indicate that both religion and professional development are important.

-In August 1997, Mobolade alone immigrated to the USA.
+In August 1997, Mobolade alone immigrated to the United States.
 He attended Bethel University in Indiana, a private Christian school.
 In 2001, he graduated from the school, and pursued higher education, earning a master's degree in Management and Leadership from Indiana Wesleyan University.
 At Bethel, he received a Bachelors of Science in Computer Information Systems, and Bachelors of Arts in Business Administration.
 Finally, he received a Masters of Divinity at A.W Tozer Theological Seminary.

 Personal life

 Mobolade became a United States citizen in 2017.
 He met his wife, Abbey, in Indiana; they have three children.
 She now works as a full-time nurse educator.
 While in Lagos, Mobolade states that he did not have a ton of childhood memories, potentially indicating a sign of childhood trauma.
 He grew up in Yoruba culture, raised by a village.
 It was more community centered than individualistic.
 He described himself as "inquisitive" at a younger age, questioning things around him.
 His father working at ExxonMobil meant he was always gone.
-He disputed with his father because of this.
+Mobolade developed both a combative relationship and a relationship of little communication with his father as a result of his father's physical absence.
 Despite that, he still holds family in high regard.

 When Mobolade was almost 30, he underwent a faith and health crisis along with other health issues.
 He later discovered that he had 3 autoimmune diseases, with specifics not given.
 He chose to move out west to be outdoors and by mountains.
 He moved to Colorado in 2010.

 Mobolade's transition to mayor then occurred through his affiliation with the church in Colorado Springs.
 The Christian and Missionary Alliance denomination hired Mobolade to open a new church and work with it.

 Mobolade co-founded two restaurants, The Wild Goose and Good Neighbors Meeting House.
 He also founded a church within the Christian and Missionary Alliance, and was a ministry leader at the First Presbyterian Church of Colorado Springs between 2015 and 2017.
 Mobolade was the vice president of business retention for Colorado Springs' Chamber of Commerce from 2017 to 2019 and small business development manager for Colorado Springs from 2019 to 2022.
 In this role, Mobolade was tasked with promoting business growth that attracts work and business to the city.